Enhancement of the Germany stress model

 Structural diversification of the geomechanical model for Germany

 The new geomechanical numerical model of Germany has the same dimensions as the two previous versions of Ahlers et al. (2021, 2022) and the same workflow is used.
-The main improvement is the implementation of 27 geological models for a new stratigraphic subdivision of the sedimentary unit, an increased vertical resolution and the extended magnitude database used for calibration.
-The model contains 49 geological units parametrized with individual elastic rock properties (Young’s modulus and Poisson’s ratio) and rock densities.
+The main improvements are the implementation of a new geological model (Ahlers & Henk, 2025; Ahlers 2025), an increased vertical resolution and the extended stress database used for calibration.
+The new model contains 49 geological units parametrized with individual elastic rock properties (Young’s modulus and Poisson’s ratio) and rock densities.
 Overall, the model contains ~10 million hexahedral elements providing a lateral resolution of 4 km and a vertical resolution of up to 45 m in the uppermost 5 km.

-Preliminary results shown an overall good fit with stress magnitudes used for calibration indicated by a mean of the absolute stress differences of ~3 MPa for Shmin and of ~5 MPa for SHmax.
-Furthermore, the results agree well with additional data sets – not used for calibration – e.g., an absolute mean deviation of the orientation of SHmax with regard to WSM data of ~10°.
+Preliminary results show an overall good fit with stress magnitudes used for calibration, indicated by a mean of the absolute stress differences of ~3 MPa for Shmin and of ~5 MPa for SHmax.
+Furthermore, the results agree well with additional data sets (not used for calibration) ,e.g., an absolute mean deviation of the orientation of SHmax with regard to the WSM data of ~10°.
 The higher vertical numerical resolution, the increased stratigraphic resolution and the extended calibration dataset enable a significantly improved and more robust prediction of the recent crustal stress state.
 Both, the geological model and results of the geomechanical-numerical model will be published soon.

 Slip Tendency analysis